-I target the act of perception and the psychological responses to light and color that can open to the viewer.
+I target the act of perception and the psychological responses to light, color, and form that can open to the viewer.
 I’m interested in color phenomena; the ability for color relationships to produce phantom colors in addition to the actual paint surface (aka film color).
 Properties of interference color and iridescence are of interest, in the ways they allow the surface colors to change with shifts in light and the viewer’s position relative to the work.

 My supports are usually translucent to allow light to pass through the paint surface and create an interaction with the changing light in the room.

 At times working with "accidental colors" captured from nature and whatever surrounds me, I employ rigor and absurdity in equal measure.